100 Years of History

 Church Construction

 With lumber provided by Conrad Brothers, the church was built in 1924 for $2,450.
-As seen in photos, a bakery across 19th Street smelled delicious on Sunday mornings.
+A bakery across 19th Street, as seen in photos, smelled delicious on Sunday mornings.
 According to Dave Wark Sr.’s wife, who later became a town tax collector, the church and firehouse were the community’s center of activity.

 Alfred Clark helped install a 1500-pound bell alongside Mayor Willard Miller, John Pharo, Charles Cox, David Wark, and Moses Freidel, all of whom helped with overall construction.
 Charles Conrad generously donated the bell and a pew in memory of Wilkinson G. and Martha Conrad.